AutoDarkMode/Windows-Auto-Night-Mode/README.md

 ## Download
 [Click here to download the newest version of Windows Auto-Night Mode!](https://github.com/Armin2208/Windows-Auto-Night-Mode/releases)

+## Note about the download
+Google Chrome, Windows Smartscreen and some antivirus-programs may warn you from downloading this program.
+This is caused to the small user base.
+Sadly I can't change anything about that.

 ## Support
 [Here you can spend me a coffee for my work.
 Thank you <3](https://www.paypal.me/arminosaj)